Perturbative sigma models, elliptic cohomology and the Witten genus: Warm-up 2: the perturbative -sigma model and the -genus

-defines a geometric trivialization of the relative super determinant line as a real line bundle. \end{prop}
+We will also formulate a variation that brings Bismut--Freed--Quillen determinant lines into the picture.
+The pullback of $\Delta^{1|1}_X$ to any $S$-point of $\Phi_0^{1|1}(X)$ determines a trivial super determinant line bundle with metric, and for these trivializations to descend to the stack, we need a consistent choice of the square root of the norm squared of the determinant section.

+\begin{prop} The super determinant line bundles of $\Delta^{1|1}_X$ pulled back to objects of $\Phi_0^{1|1}(X)$ over~$S$ uniquely descend to a trivial line bundle on the stack~$\Phi_0^{1|1}(X)$ whose trivializing section~$\one$ satisfies $\|\one\|=1$ and the super determinant section in this trivialization is~$\hat{A}(X)\cdot \one.$ This metrized line bundle is natural with respect to isometries between Riemannian manifolds. \end{prop}

-At the end of the section we will explain how the above constructions of $\hat{A}(X)$ define a local index map for $1|1$-Euclidean field theories that is closely related to the local index in the Atiyah-Singer theorem.
+At the end of the section we will explain how the above constructions of $\hat{A}(X)$ define a local index map for $1|1$-Euclidean field theories that is closely related to the local index in the Atiyah--Singer theorem.

 The essence of the above pair of propositions has occurred in various guises elsewhere: most notably, we learned the basic pieces of the $\zeta$-determinant computation in our Proposition~\ref{prop:11zeta} from E.~Witten's article in \cite{strings1}, particularly pages~476-485.
-Our approach is also very similar in spirit to that of R. Grady and O. Gwilliam in their construction of the $\hat{A}$-class~\cite{gradygwilliam}; there are some language barriers between the two approaches, but roughly their version of topological quantum mechanics arises from the large-volume limit of our linearized classical action functional.
+To some extent, our computations are a repackaging of Witten's core ideas in a different conceptual framework, e.g., designed to connect with the Segal--Stolz--Teichner program.
+Our approach is also very similar in spirit to that of R. Grady and O. Gwilliam in their construction of the $\hat{A}$-class~\cite{gradygwilliam}; there are some language barriers between the two approaches, but roughly their version of topological quantum mechanics arises from the large-volume limit of our classical field theory.